-- The student or parent/caregiver MUST contact the school by 8.30am on the day the task is scheduled, either by phone: 02 9629 9577; or email: glenwood-h.school@det.nsw.edu.au - Students should attempt to have the task either delivered in person (e.g. by a third party) or submitted electronically by 8.30am (e.g. school email, class teacher email). - If the task is due to be submitted by Turnitin, students are expected to submit the task by 8.30am as usual - Student must report to the deputy principal before school on their first day back to school, submit the documentation along with proof of submission of task.
+- The student or parent/caregiver MUST contact the school by 8.30am on the day the task is scheduled, either by phone: 02 9629 9577; or email: glenwood-h.school@det.nsw.edu.au - Students should attempt to have the task either delivered in person (e.g. by a third party) or submitted electronically by 8.30am (e.g. school email, class teacher email). - If the task is due to be submitted by Turnitin, students are expected to submit the task by 8.30am as usual - Students must obtain an Illness/Misadventure Form (Form A) from the school's website and attach to their relevant documentation, such as the Glenwood High School Medical Certificate (also available on the school website) and have documents ready for submission. - Student must report to the deputy principal before school on their first day back to school, submit the documentation along with proof of submission of task.